-When you plug the hard drive into your computer, a popup box should appear that will ask you if you’d like to backup your computer using Apple’s built-in backup program, Time Machine.
+When you plug the hard drive into your computer, a popup box should appear asking if you’d like to backup your computer using Apple’s built-in backup program, Time Machine.

-When you see this box above, go ahead and click on Encrypt Backup Disc and then the Use as Backup Disk button.
+When you see this box above, click on Encrypt Backup Disc and then the Use as Backup Disk button.

 You can also open up the Time Machine settings manually if it doesn’t happen to appear automatically.

-To do this go to the Apple menu in the top left corner of your screen then click on System Preferences and then on Time Machine.
+To do this, go to the Apple menu in the top left corner of your screen, click on System Preferences (System Settings on macOS Ventura and above), and select Time Machine.

 Once in the Time Machine box, click on Select Backup Disc to choose your external hard drive as the device to store the backup.

 Click on the Use Disk button once you locate your external hard drive, and your MacBook Pro will begin to back up your files.